KFBC

-KFBC (1240 AM) is an American sports formatted radio station based in Cheyenne, Wyoming and targets the entire market.
-The station is a full time affiliate of Infinity Sports Network as well as the flagship station of the Cowboy State News Network.
+KFBC (1240 AM) is a radio station licensed to Cheyenne, Wyoming, United States, and targets the entire market.
+Owned by Montgomery Broadcasting, LLC, the station carries a sports format with programming from Westwood One Sports and is the flagship of the Cowboy State News Network.
 Additionally, KFBC is a part-time affiliate of the Denver Broncos and Colorado Rockies radio networks (both through KOA) as well as the Wyoming Cowboys.